-Recipe develops in-house and "out of box" mobile restaurant management solutions built on industry-leading platforms to provide our franchisees and corporate operators with advanced store analytics, labour scheduling and forecasting, guest feedback, training and operations audits.
-In 2020, Recipe will be deploying mobile solutions to its front-line associates providing them with schedule management, training and feedback capabilities.
+Recipe develops in-house and "out of box" mobile restaurant management solutions built on industry-leading platforms to provide its franchisees and corporate operators with advanced store analytics, labour scheduling and forecasting, guest feedback, training and operations audits.
+In 2020, Recipe deployed a mobile solution to its front-line associates providing them with schedule management, training and feedback capabilities.